 Jampur Group has industrialized a process to produce eco-friendly charcoal manufactured from agricultural waste while maintaining consistent quality and high volume.
 This product creates zero CO2 emissions and requires no trees to be cut down.

-Our first up and running industrial charcoal factory is located in Lahore, Pakistan.
-Here we have both an R&D centre, a training facility and a production factory.
+Our first up and running an industrial charcoal factory is located in Lahore, Pakistan.
+Here we have both an R&D center, a training facility, and a production factory.

 We are expanding our operations throughout Africa where we see a large need for affordable and environmentally clean fuel to replace firewood.

 As in all our projects, we hire and train our employees from the local population to run and operate our facilities.